If you want to be a health writer, grammar and syntax need to be at the forefront of your mind.

 Love writing so much that you want to make a career of it?

-Save 25% on Breaking into Health Writing (by Health Writer Hub) – This course is awesome, and it’s quite affordable for what you get.
+Save 20% on Breaking into Health Writing (by Health Writer Hub) – This course is awesome, and it’s quite affordable for what you get, especially after the exclusive discount for The Non-Clinical PT readers!
+Learn more about the course here, but be sure to use our affiliate link to save 20%.
 It’s a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
 It covers types of writing that are out there (medical vs. marketing vs. health, etc.), and it explores what you need to make an actual plan to get there.
 I highly recommend this course if you’re looking for a writing career where you write content for other companies.

 Not sure what you want to do with your career?
 Remember, stellar written communication is the foundation for so many non-clinical careers!
 Explore what’s out there with Non-Clinical 101: the course that gets results!